- Ages 4+

 Yes, Booth Museum of Natural History is wheelchair friendly.

-Booth Museum of Natural History has not told us if they are fully pushchair friendly.
+No, Booth Museum of Natural History have stated they are not pushchair friendly.

 Booth Museum of Natural History has not told us if they are dog friendly.